Childhood cancer Key Stats

-- More than eight out of ten children with leukaemia now survive for five years or more, thanks to improved treatments.
+- Almost nine out of ten children with leukaemia now survive for five years or more, thanks to improved treatments.
 In the late 1960s only around one in ten survived.

 - Nearly all children diagnosed with retinoblastoma (a type of eye cancer) are cured.

-- Five year survival figures for children with hepatoblastoma (a type of liver cancer) has more than trebled since the late 1970s.
+- Five-year survival for children with hepatoblastoma (a type of liver cancer) has more than quadrupled since the late 1970s.

-- Survival figures for children with rhabdomyosarcoma (a type of muscle cancer) has doubled since the early 1970s.
+- Five-year survival for children with rhabdomyosarcoma (a type of muscle cancer) has more than doubled since the early 1970s.

-- Now around eight out of ten children survive kidney cancer compared to only six in ten in the early 1970s.
+- More than eight out of ten children survive kidney cancer for five years or more compared to only six in ten in the early 1970s.

-- Around six out of ten children with neuroblastoma (a cancer of the nerve tissue) are cured.
+- More than six out of ten children with neuroblastoma (a cancer of the nerve tissue) survive for five years or more.